ted-tanner/entries-backend/Readme.md

 *By 9/2*

+* ServerErrors should allow any string as a message rather than just 'static strings.
+Improve server error logging.
+Perhaps just pass the messages up the chain and log them at the top rather than logging them in the handlers themselves
 * Implement user buddy system
 * Get all buddies
 * Get another user by email
 * Get rid of `.expect()`s.
 Instead, pass errors up the stack and log them.
 * Use a file logger, like log4rs, to log to a file and stdout
+* The password attempts and OTP attempts need an expiration.
+The last attempt time should be saved and if it was X amount of time in he past, the user is allowed to sign in again.
+This prevents a failed cron job from preventing people from signing in

 *By 9/16*